oliverservin/hey-world/drafts/alpha.md

 }
 ```

-Another thing I wanted to implement is letting the users reorder the links.
-After a bit of research, I came across an Alpine Sort plugin that would let users reorder the links, and to make it work, I need another Livewire action to change the link order by receiving the link and the new order from the Sort plugin.
+I also wanted to allow users to reorder the links.
+After some research, I found an Alpine Sort plugin that would enable this feature.
+To make it work, I need another Livewire action to change the link order by receiving the link and the new order from the Sort plugin.

 ```php
 // resources/views/pages/bio-links.blade.php